ESA-APEx/apex_documentation/udp_writer_guide.md

 In other openEO processes, the spatial filtering is called `spatial_extent`, and we recommend to stick to that name as long as you don't have more specific names.

-If you pass on the `spatial_extent' parameter to all `load_collection` processes in your UDP, then it is also allowed to perform filtering using vector data.
+If you pass on the `spatial_extent` parameter to all `load_collection` processes in your UDP, then it is also allowed to perform filtering using vector data.
 This conveniently allows for advanced spatial filtering use cases!

 #### Temporal filtering